Metacam® Oral Suspension

 - All medicines that you are giving your dog or plan to give your dog, including those you can get without a prescription

-- If your dog is pregnant, nursing or if you plan to breed your dog
+- If your dog is less than 6 months of age, pregnant, nursing or if you plan to breed your dog

 WHAT ELSE SHOULD I KNOW?